LogETH/commissions/README.md

 Read the FAQ file for more information

-To request a commission, please DM me on discord at Log#7730
+To request a commission, please DM me on discord at @sobalog

 (and if you were wondering, all the animations in this repository are made by me!)